 After loading, here are the things you should do.

 - Close the manifold valves, crossover valves, and drop valves after draining them properly.

 - Together with the OOW and surveyors, assist in taking the final ullage of the cargo tanks.

 - The OOW may also need to visually check the drafts.

-- On the manifold, the crew should avoid the jettymen from disconnecting the loading arm without any advice from the CCR.
-There was an incident where the jettymen insisted the arms be disconnected only to find out that the cargo loaded on board was short and they needed to top-off more.
+- On the manifold, the crew should prevent the jettymen from disconnecting the loading arm without any advice from the CCR.
+There was an incident where the jettymen insisted the arms be disconnected only to find out that the cargo loaded on board was short and they needed to top off more.

 - Inside the CCR, the Chief Officer and the loading master will make the final calculations.
-Only then that they disconnect the arms after agreeing on the paper works.
+Only then that they disconnect the arms after agreeing on the paperwork.